Black Summer (song): Reception

 The song received positive reviews from critics, although Anthony Kiedis' vocals drew confusion from critics, with some likening it to an Irish accent or pirate accent.
 Kiedis explained that the accent was a tribute to Welsh singer-songwriter Cate Le Bon, whom the band's former guitarist Josh Klinghoffer had recorded with on her fifth studio album, Reward, and performed with in the experimental musical collective Banana.
 Vulture praised the song, saying that it has "everything you'd want with a Chilis joint — ethereal riffs noodling along, wonderfully nonsensical lyrics, and a music video that has Anthony Kiedis disrobing at the midway point".

 Frusciante's guitar work was particularly praised, and was likened to his work on the band's 2006 album Stadium Arcadium.
 Consequence lauded Frusciante's "signature guitar sound", noting that it "links perfectly with Flea’s energetic bass work and steps out for multiple solos.
 And not only that, Frusciante's anthemic backup vocals have returned, amplifying the song's chorus to create a wide screen, stadium worthy effect."

 Producer Rick Rubin's return was also highlighted by Clash, who compared the single to the band's earlier work, with its "funky melodies and heavy rock weaved throughout".

 Music video

 A music video was released simultaneously with the single, directed by Deborah Chow.

 The music video for "Black Summer" is nominated for a 2022 MTV Video Music Award for Best Rock Video.
 It marked the band's 29th nomination at the MTV Video Music Awards since 1990 and their first nomination since 2006 when they were nominated for "Dani California".

 Live performances

-The song made its live debut on April 1, 2022, on The Tonight Show Starring Jimmy Fallon and has been played at every show on the band's 2022-2023 Global Stadium Tour.
+The song made its live debut on April 1, 2022, on The Tonight Show Starring Jimmy Fallon and was played at every show on the band's 2022-2024 Unlimited Love Tour.
 It has been performed over 85 times, making it the most performed song from Unlimited Love.

 Red Hot Chili Peppers performed the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.